sar-mko/faq-accordion/README.md

 ### Continued development

 Will look into ways of smoother transitions between images between clicks, and building similar projects from a mobile first perspective.
-Needs to also have keyboard navigation enabled as well.
+Also, including better keyboard navigation through categories, including arrow navigation

 ## Author